 24. Set Up a Hammock for Two and Take an Afternoon Nap Together

 Imagine being on a Caribbean island, and your thatched cottage has a colorful hammock strung between the palm trees.

-Then, you can basque in the afternoon sunshine (or the shade) while you nap together in the hammock.
+Then, you can bask in the afternoon sunshine or under a shady tree while you nap together in the hammock.

 25. Eat Exotic Foods

 One of the best things about travel is the variety of food and cultures you come across.